 The Corporate Governance and Nominating Committee is composed of four independent, non-employee directors: Mr. Porter, Chairman, Ms. Quinn, Mr. Rask and Mr. Watt.
-The members of the Corporate Governance and Nominating Committee are appointed by the board.
-The Corporate Governance and Nominating Committee's objective is to take a leadership role in shaping the corporate governance and business standards of our board and Helix.
+The Corporate Governance and Nominating Committee is appointed by the board to take a leadership role in shaping the corporate governance and business standards of our board and Helix.
 The Corporate Governance and Nominating Committee identifies individuals qualified to become board members, consistent with criteria approved by the board, oversees the organization of the board to discharge the board's duties and responsibilities properly and efficiently, and identifies best practices and recommends corporate governance principles, including giving proper attention and effective responses to shareholder concerns regarding corporate governance.
-The Corporate Governance and

-Nominating Committee has the responsibilities specifically described in the Corporate Governance and Nominating Committee charter, including the responsibility to:
+The Corporate Governance and Nominating Committee has the responsibilities specifically described in the Corporate Governance and Nominating Committee charter and the Corporate Governance Guidelines, including the responsibility to:

-- Identify and evaluate potential qualified director nominees and select or recommend director nominees to the board. - Monitor, and recommend members for, each of the committees of the board. - Periodically review and revise our corporate governance principles as appropriate. - Review and reassess the adequacy of its charter annually and recommend any proposed changes to the board for approval. - Perform an annual self-evaluation of its performance and the performance of the board as a whole. - Perform such other duties as may be assigned by the board from time to time.
+- Identify and evaluate potential qualified director nominees and select or recommend director nominees to the board. - Monitor, and recommend members for, each of the committees of the board. - Make a recommendation to the board of whether to accept the resignation of any director who receives a greater number of "withheld authority" votes for his or her election than votes "for" in an uncontested election. - Periodically review and revise our corporate governance principles as appropriate. - Review and reassess the adequacy of its charter annually and recommend any proposed changes to the board for approval. - Perform an annual self-evaluation of its performance and the performance of the board as a whole. - Perform such other duties as may be assigned by the board from time to time.